michael-diggin/distml/README.md

 One node is the 'leader' and pushes weights to each worker node.
 They all run a single training step on a sharded batch of input data, and return the gradients to the leader.
 The leader accumulates those gradients, performs the update step, and repeats.
+It can handle some distributed failures (e.g node restarts) fairly well.

 A simple mnist example can be run locally:
 - `NODE=2 PORT=1232 python3 mnist_example.py` in one terminal window